Kev’s Review of the La Marzocco Linea Mini

 Check Price – Shop Coffee

-It’s a lot cheaper, and there are obvious downsides to this – but if you’re someone who wants this type of “non-faffy”, more commercial-esque espresso-making, and back to back shots & milk-steaming capability but on a smaller budget, you may well decide that the downsides are acceptable given the comparative affordability.
+It’s a lot cheaper, and there are obvious downsides to this – nevertheless if you’re someone who wants this type of “non-faffy”, more commercial-esque espresso-making, and back to back shots & milk-steaming capability but on a smaller budget, you may well decide that the downsides are acceptable given the comparative affordability.

-It has a vibe pump, not a rotary pump, so it’s not as quiet, and it can’t be plumbed in, although it does have a 3 Litre water tank.
-It’s dual boiler, with a 450ml brew boiler and a 1.2L steam boiler, and even though the steam boiler is clearly not as gargantuan as with the LMLM, it is known for being powerful when it comes to steam.
+It has a vibe pump, not a rotary pump, so it’s not as quiet, and it can’t be plumbed in, though it does have a 3 Litre water tank.
+It’s dual boiler, with a 450ml brew boiler and a 1.2L steam boiler, and though the steam boiler is clearly not as gargantuan as with the LMLM, it is known for being powerful when it comes to steam.

 La spaziale vivaldi 2.